nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## Appendix: Planned Enhancements
 1. Currently, the UI shows a blank area when an attribute is undefined for contacts and meetings.

-    1.1.
-Proposed Fix: Have a placeholder `No ATTRIBUTE defined` for each attribute.
+    Proposed Fix: Have a placeholder `No ATTRIBUTE defined` for each undefined attribute.
 2. Currently, once we define an attribute for a contact, we are unable to remove it.
-    2.1.

     Proposed Fix: Add a new command "deleteattribute" for this purpose.
+For example, `deleteattribute p/1 e/` to remove email for a contact or `deleteattribute m/1 des/` to remove description for a meeting.